-On March 2, 2017, the U.S. Food and Drug Administration ("FDA") required the Company to hold the initiation of any new clinical studies with the IV formulation of SCY-078.
-Ongoing and future clinical development using the oral formulation of SCY-078 are unaffected by this regulatory action.
-Based on feedback from the FDA, the Company plans to submit to the FDA a comprehensive analysis of data from preclinical and clinical studies, including recently completed and planned preclinical studies, to support a request to the FDA to lift the clinical hold on the IV formulation of SCY-078.
-There can be no assurance that the FDA will lift the clinical hold on the initiation of any new clinical studies with the IV formulation of SCY-078 or agree with the Company's trial designs involving the IV formulation of SCY-078.
+On March 2, 2017, the Company announced that the U.S. Food and Drug Administration ("FDA") required the Company to hold the initiation of any new clinical studies with the IV formulation of SCY-078 following three thrombotic events observed in healthy volunteers receiving IV SCY-078 in a Phase 1 study.
+Based on previous discussions with the FDA, the Company is in the process of gathering the required data that will enable the Company to submit a complete response supporting the Company's request to lift the clinical hold on the IV formulation of SCY-078.
+There can be no assurance that the FDA will lift the clinical hold and allow initiation of any new clinical studies with the IV formulation of SCY-078 or agree with the Company's trial designs involving the IV formulation of SCY-078.